© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Through Cliff and Warren (Part 2)

 The story of the building of the line between Folkestone and Dover, in Kent.
 It was a remarkable feat of railway engineering during the nineteenth century.
 The route lies along the famous chalk cliffs and through the area of crumbled cliff known as the Warren.
-This chapter by C Hamilton Ellis.
 The article is the seventh in the series on Railway Engineers at Work and is concluded from part 42.

 How Bicycles Are Built